 12 Months of Volunteering as a Family:

-Before we jump into June’s volunteering activity, you can check out past month’s volunteer activities in case you missed it and want to do more.
+Before we jump into July’s volunteering activity, you can check out past month’s volunteer activities in case you missed it and want to do more.

 Get June’s Volunteer Challenge here: